kappnav/apis/tools/actdev/README.md

 In this mini tutorial, we will create an action to open the stock-trader application's loyalty-component home page.
 We will take these steps:

 1. Create Route resource
-2. Test home page URL
+1. Design URL action
-3. Install action
+1. Install action
+1. Test URl action substitution
-4. Test action in {k}AppNav
+1. Test action in {k}AppNav

 ### 1. Create Route resource